 Your legal rights

 If you have to deal with the consequences of a car vs. bicycle accident, you could pursue a claim for financial relief through the Georgia civil justice system.
-This is a complicated field of the law, and it would not be surprising if the driver disputes your claim by saying that you were the negligent party.
+This is a complicated field of law, and it would not be surprising if the driver disputes your claim by saying that you were the negligent party.

-Your best bet would be to utilize the skills of an experienced personal injury attorney who can navigate the legal proceedings to recover your medical expenses, lost wages and other documented financial damages.
+Your best bet would be to utilize the skills of an experienced personal injury attorney who can navigate legal proceedings to recover your medical expenses, lost wages, and other documented financial damages.
 The court might also include noneconomic damages like pain and suffering and other emotional damages in a monetary judgment.